dharmab/8492sqdn.net/content/guides/hotas/index.md

 ### Moza MTP Throttle.

 There aren't any major faults with the hardware itself.
-The controls on the base arte oriented towards startup functions rather than commonly used functions, so it's best paired with a separate panel for commonly used flight controls.
+The controls on the base are oriented towards startup functions rather than commonly used functions, so it's best paired with a separate panel for commonly used flight controls.
 The price is a high compared to the competition.

-However,  [we have heaerd reports thnat Moza's customers have found fradulent charges on their payment cards after bnuying from Moza.](https://www.reddit.com/r/moza/comments/1houmep/dont_buy_from_the_moza_website/) Therefore, we do not recommend purchasing from Moza for your financial security.
+However, [we have heard reports thnat Moza's customers have found fradulent charges on their payment cards after buying from Moza.](https://www.reddit.com/r/moza/comments/1houmep/dont_buy_from_the_moza_website/) Therefore, we do not recommend purchasing from Moza for your financial security.

 ### CH Products Pro Throttle